dhis2/dhis2-docs/src/commonmark/en/content/common/submitting-a-doc-fix.md

 <!--DHIS2-SECTION-ID:submitting_doc_fixes-->

-For small changes to the document, it's actually very easy for anyone to submit changes without going through the whole process of raising a JIRA issue against DHIS 2.
+For small changes to a document, it's actually very easy for anyone to submit changes without going through the whole process of raising a JIRA issue against DHIS 2.
 This can be done directly in [GitHub](https://github.com/dhis2/dhis2-docs) and requires no knowledge of git.